Find and fix labeling mistakes

 A great way to surface label errors is to find predictions where the model disagrees strongly with ground truth labels, yet the model is very confident.

-Go to the Model tab.
-Open the model and model run you want to find label errors on.
+Go to the Model tab and open the model and model run on which you want to find label errors.

 Filter the data rows to keep only disagreements between model predictions and ground truth labels.
-To do so, you can add a filter on metrics in order to keep only data rows with low metrics (e.g. at least one false positive in the image).
+To do so, you can add a Metrics filter in order to keep only data rows with low metrics (e.g., at least one false positive).

 - Surface data rows where the model is most confident.
-To do so, you can sort data rows by decreasing order of confidence.
-This assumes you have uploaded model confidence, as a custom scalar metric, to the model run.
-Predictions that have low metrics (e.g. false positives) and high model confidence tend to correspond to labeling mistakes.
+To do so, you can sort data rows in decreasing order of confidence.
+This assumes you have uploaded model confidence as a custom scalar metric to the model run.
+Predictions that have low metrics (e.g., false positives) and high model confidence tend to correspond with labeling mistakes.

-- Then, you can manually inspect these surface data rows in detail.
-It is common for machine learning teams to manually inspect hundreds of data rows, to capture as many label errors as possible.
+- Then, you can manually inspect these surfaced data rows in detail.
+It is common for machine learning teams to manually inspect hundreds of data rows to capture as many label errors as possible.
 To do so, click on the thumbnails which will open the detailed view.

-In our image example, the first (surfaced) image we inspect indeed contains a labeling error:
+In the example with image assets, the first image that surfaced from our filters that we inspect indeed contains a labeling error:

-- The model corrected predicted there is a car in the middle of the parking, yet it is not in the ground truths
+- The model correctly predicted there is a car in the middle of the parking, yet it is not included in the ground truth annotations.

-In our text example, the first (surfaced) text we inspect indeed contains a labeling error:
+In the example with text assets, the first text that surfaced from our filters that we inspect indeed contains a labeling error:

-- the model correctly predicted that "John" is a person, yet it is not in the ground truth
+- The model correctly predicted that "John" is a person, yet it is not in included in the ground truth annotations.

-Even though our models are not perfect (e.g. the image model fails to predict some cars at the bottom of the image), they are still helpful to find labeling errors.
+Even though our models are not perfect (e.g., the image model fails to predict some cars at the bottom of the image), they are still helpful for finding labeling errors.

-- Select a region of the screen, to preview all data rows inside it
+- Select an area of the screen to preview all data rows in the region.

 By coloring the projector view, for each class, you might notice suspicious points.
 For instance, a data row containing the